apiato/documentation/docs/main-components/views.md

 ## Namespaces {#namespaces}

-By default all the Container Views are namespaced to the Container name.
+By default, all the Container Views are namespaced to the Container name.

 Example: